In 2022, hardly anyone bats an eye when they hear that someone works from home. In 2012, though, the idea of working remotely was foreign to many.

 There are already hundreds of tools being used to automate everything from email marketing to payroll management, and it's safe to say that businesses’ use of automation will only increase in the future.

-Technological improvements will lead to even more work being automated, especially managerial tasks.
+Technological improvements will lead to even more work being automated, especially administrative tasks.
 This will give professionals an opportunity to focus on creative and impactful work.

 4. Greater Focus on Employee Well-Being